ranguard/www-leo-cuckoo-org/root/projects/index.md

 ##### 2005

 Leon Brocard and I entered the BBC Backstage competition and won!
-The results of our hard work can be seen at [http://www.mightyv.com/ (wayback)](https://web.archive.org/web/20140215235448/http://www.mightyv.com/).
-Make sure to check out the 'about' page to see all the features it has.
+The results of our hard work could be seen at [http://www.mightyv.com/ (wayback)](https://web.archive.org/web/20140215235448/http://www.mightyv.com/).
+Make sure to check out the 'about' page to see all the features it had.
 Leon and I did a talk at the 2005 London Perl Workshop about MighTyV.com.
 You can view our [presentation](mightyv.pdf).

 #### All2cool: gadget review site <Badge text="deactivated" type="warn"/>